Skip to main content

 Environment controls

-For each environment, the following must be versioned and referenced from the evidence pack:
+For each environment, the following identifiers must be versioned and referenced within the root manifest.json to maintain the software configuration baseline:

-• Commissioning execution is restricted to approved personnel.
+• Access Control: Commissioning execution is strictly restricted to approved technical personnel (e.g., CTO/Lead Engineer).

 Planned tests